See customer feedback from over 100 review sites in one placeRequest a demo

-We’re talking, of course, about the Net Promoter Score and System (NPS), an index by which businesses can gauge customer satisfaction and loyalty.
-This metric was created by Fred Reicheld and introduced in his 2003 Harvard Business Review article “The One Number You Need to Grow”.
+We’re talking, of course, about the Net Promoter Score and System (NPS), an customer satisfaction survey by which businesses can gauge customer sentiment and loyalty.
+This metric was created by Fred Reicheld and introduced in his 2003 Harvard Business Review article “The One Number You Need to Grow.”

 The secret to establishing your customer loyalty index, Reicheld explained, lies in the answer to a fairly simple question, a question found on many existing customer satisfaction surveys: “How likely are you to recommend us to your friends and family?”

 Net Promoter Scores are then established based on the criterion that each one of your clients falls into one of the following categories:

 Promoters are devoted customers who will support your causes and go to bat for you at any chance.

 Passives are happy customers, sure, but not so fervent or vocal about your brand as your promoters.
 They are often lured away by the promises and temptations of your competitors.

 Detractors, for whatever reason, are averse to your brand or find themselves dissatisfied with your services or products.